ubaimaging/PhasorPy/README.md

 PhasorPy library is based on SimFCS, a software developed by Enrico Gratton at the Laboratory for Fluorescence Dynamic, University of California, Irvine.
-It is intended to adapt from the SimFCS the FLIM and HSI modules that enable handling traditional (fitting) and Phasor-based analysis to an open-source code and, most importantly, supported by a community that will guarantee its sustainability.
+PhasorPy is a library for FLIM and HSI data analysis using the phasor approach.
+The phasor approach was developed as model free method and relies on the fourier transform properties.